jtfirek/jtfirek/README.md

 - Just finished working as a contractor on [Essential Eth](https://github.com/dawsbot/essential-eth)
   - Essential Eth is a replacement for ethers.js and web3.js that is 20x smaller.
 - I'm currently at the Polkadot Blockchain Academy.
 Learning about all things Rust and Substrate!
-- My faviorite protocol is [The Graph](https://thegraph.com/).
-I am an advocate for them!

 ## Connect with me: